Bayesian Image Analysis in Fourier Space: Approximating Markov random fields with BIFS

-However, instead of exactly matching the MRF using the eigenvalues to model the IG-MRF in Fourier space as in \citep{rue2005gaussian}, we instead fit an isotropic parameter function to the mean of the modulus at each Fourier space location using least squares.
-The form of the parameter function used was (chosen based on a trial-and-error approach to get a good least squares fit -- See Figure~\ref{fig:GMRFmodFit}).
+Instead of exactly matching the MRF using the eigenvalues to model the IG-MRF in Fourier space as in \citep{rue2005gaussian}, we instead fit an approximately isotropic parameter function to the mean of the modulus at each Fourier space location using least squares.
+The form of the parameter function used was (chosen based on a trial-and-error approach to get a good least squares fit as in Figure~\ref{fig:GMRFmodFit}).

 Simulations from the BIFS prior were well-matched to their MRF counterpart.
 Figure~\ref{simMatch} shows example realizations from each of the BIFS and direct MRF simulations in panels~(a) and~(b) respectively and they clearly exhibit similar properties.
-Panel~(c) shows the respective estimated autocovariance functions (ACFs) as a function of distance from 1,000 simulations of each random field.
+Panel~(c) shows the respective estimated autocovariance functions (ACFs) as a function of distance based on 1,000 simulations of each random field.
 The spread observed in the estimated ACFs at longer distances is due to the anisotropy of the processes induced by the rectangular lattice and for the MRF because of the anisotropic representation of the neighborhood structure; hence the slightly narrower band for the BIFS simulations (see Section~\ref{isotropy}).

-In order to compare posterior estimates between the two approaches we examine a simulated dataset generated using a version of the Montreal Neurological Institute (MNI) brain \citep{cocosco5online} that had been segmented into gray matter (GM), white matter (WM), and cerebro-spinal fluid (CSF)/outside brain at 128 by 128 resolution.
+To compare posterior estimates between the two approaches we examine a $128 \times 128$ simulated image generated using a version of the Montreal Neurological Institute (MNI) brain \citep{evans19933d} that had been segmented into gray matter (GM), white matter (WM), and cerebro-spinal fluid (CSF).
 GM is the outer ribbon (the cortex) around the brain where neuronal activity occurs, WM is made up of the connective strands that enable different regions of the cortex to communicate with each other, and CSF is fluid in the brain.
 The signal was generated with intensity 20.0 in GM, 10.0 in WM and 0.0 elsewhere and is displayed in Panel~(a) of Figure~\ref{MRImatchFig}.
 Gaussian noise (\iid) with SD of 2.5 was added to generate a degraded image as displayed in Panel~(b).